udacity/ud615/README.md

 ## Managing Applications with Kubernetes

 Kubernetes is all about applications and in the section you will utilize the Kubernetes API to deploy, manage, and upgrade applications.
+In this part of the workshop you will use an example application called "app" to complete the labs.

+[App](https://github.com/kelseyhightower/app) is hosted on GitHub and provides an example of a 12 Facter application.
+During this workshop we will be working with the following app docker images:

+* kelseyhightower/monolith:1.0.0 (Monolith bundles the auth and hello services)
+* kelseyhightower/auth:1.0.0 - Auth microservice.
+Generates JWT tokens to authenticated users.
+* kelseyhightower/hello:1.0.0 - Hello microservice.
+Greets authenticated users.
+* ngnix:1.9.14 - used as a frontend to the auth and hello services.

 #### Labs